-- (a) does not tolerate corrupt or other improper conduct, including mismanagement of public resources, in the exercise of the public functions of the City, by its members, employees or contractors - (b) is committed to the aims and objectives of the Public Interest Disclosure Act 2003 - (c) strongly supports disclosures being made by Elected Members, committee members or employees as to corrupt or other improper conduct - (d) will take all reasonable steps to provide protection to Elected Members, committee members and employees who make disclosures from any detrimental action in reprisal for the making of a public interest disclosure - (e) does not tolerate any of its Elected Members, committee members, employees or contractors engaging in acts of victimisation or reprisal against those who make public interest disclosures.
+- (a) does not tolerate corrupt or other improper conduct, including mismanagement of public resources, in the exercise of the public functions of the City, by its Elected Mmembers, employees or contractors - (b) is committed to the aims and objectives of the Public Interest Disclosure Act 2003 - (c) strongly supports disclosures being made by Elected Members, Committee Members or employees as to corrupt or other improper conduct - (d) will take all reasonable steps to provide protection to Elected Members, Committee Members and employees who make disclosures from any detrimental action in reprisal for the making of a public interest disclosure - (e) does not tolerate any of its Elected Members, Committee Members, employees or contractors engaging in acts of victimisation or reprisal against those who make public interest disclosures.

-Elected Members, committee members and employees are encouraged to contact the City's nominated Public Interest Disclosure Officer to seek guidance on their disclosure and to lodge completed Public Interest Disclosure forms.
+Elected Members, Committee Members and employees are Any person is encouraged to contact the City's nominated Public Interest Disclosure Officer to seek guidance on their disclosure and to lodge completed Public Interest Disclosure forms.